eileenforwhat/complete-the-look-dataset/README.md

 ```

 #### bounding_box
 The bounding box coordinates are given as normalized values.
 The coordinates of the top left corner in `(0, 0)` and a bounding box around the entire image would be `(0, 0, 1, 1)`.
-The bounding box absoluate coordinates are given by:
+The bounding box absolute coordinates are given by:
 ```python
         im_w, im_h = image.size
         box = (x * im_w, y * im_h, (x + width) * im_w, (y + height) * im_h)